aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 ## releases.wagtail.io

 Once the new release is out, please update https://releases.wagtail.io/latest.txt accordingly.
+You'll need AWS credentials for the S3 bucket and Cloudfront cache, which are held by the Torchbox sysadmins.

-Set up the AWS client, if you haven't already - `pip install awscli`, then `aws configure` and enter the credentials from pwman (Others -> Amazon -> Amazon Web Services).
+Set up the AWS client, if you haven't already - `pip install awscli`, then `aws configure` and enter the credentials.

 With the AWS client configured, run: